DannyBen/mister_bin/README.md

 ---

-A command line framework for adding command line utilities to your gems.
+A command line framework for adding command line interface to your gems.

 ---